 - Cannabinoids: different chemicals found in marijuana

-- Tetrahydrocannabinol: THC a crystallin compound that is the main active ingredient of cannabis
+- Tetrahydrocannabinol: THC a crystalline compound that is the main active ingredient of cannabis

 - Cannabidiol: CBD is a chemical occurring in cannabis plants